Everything in kenya happens under the acacia.

 Or atleast that is what founder, Jess Teutonico, realized after years of spending time in the remote off-the-grid areas of Kenya.
 No matter how little infrastructure or actual phsyical buildings, so many remote communities in Kenya revolve around life under an acacia tree.
 School classes, elder meetings, social gatherings - just about everything in the heart of nomadic areas center under the shelter and shade of this infamous tree.

 Under the Acacia is a registered 501(c)(3) based out of New York City.
-It is run only by Jess Teutonico on the operational side and Joseph Koyie on the community side.
+It is run by Jess Teutonico on the operational side and Joseph Koyie on the community side.
 Neither take compensation for their work.
-All fundraising, other than covering governance, goes to the field and our investments.